For adrenaline junkies and those generally unsatisfied with earthbound sports, East Tennessee provides plenty of opportunities to try something new.

 Cedar Bluff Cycle's website features a special guide to bike purchasing for women, as well as a handy etiquette guide for biking in groups.
 They carry bikes by Trek, MirraCo, and Gary Fisher.

 Located next to Little River Trading Company, Cycology is the perfect stop on your way for a ride in the Mountains via Townsend.
-They offer expert fitting and service to all of their customers.
+They offer expert fitting, fitting, and service to all of their customers.

 FCP carries a wide selection of bikes from Marin, Diamondback, and Titus, and can work on any bike for repairs, parts installation, frame up-builds, wheel builds, or just a brake adjustment.